sean-nl/developer-rhino3d-com/_guide_topics/rhinopython/python-rhinoscriptsyntax-list-points.md

 print(points[1][1])
 ```

-Using the .Y property on the [Point3d]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points) also would work:
+Using the .Y property on the [point]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points) also would work:

 ```python
 print(points[1].Y)
 ```

-To add a point to this list, first create the point3d with `CreatePoint()`, then [append](https://docs.python.org/2/tutorial/datastructures.html) it:
+To add a point to this list, create the point with `CreatePoint()`, then [append](https://docs.python.org/2/tutorial/datastructures.html) it to the list:

 ```python
 points.append(rs.CreatePoint(1.0, 2.0, 3.0))